-It always happens at the weirdest times.
-Kids will pop out with questions that you just didn’t see coming.
-One minute they will be telling you about Paw Patrol and the next they will be asking a deep question about the Trinity.
+Questions about faith and deep topics may arise at the weirdest times.
+Kids will pop out with inquiries that you just didn’t see coming.
+One minute they’ll be telling you about “Paw Patrol.”
+Then the next minute they’ll ask a deep question about the Trinity.

-2. Clarify what they are actually asking.
+2. Clarify what they’re actually asking.

-I loved the show Everybody Loves Raymond
+I loved the TV show Everybody Loves Raymond

-A 3-year-old can not handle the same depth of answer as a 10-year-old.
+A 3-year-old can’t handle the same depth of answer as a 10-year-old.
 Some 5-year-olds are much more mature than others and require deeper answers.

 4. Answer according to your relationship with the child.

-5. Always be honest
+5. Always be honest.

 and have a biblical worldview.